juhovh/tailguard/README.md

   reconnect to different VPNs
 - you can have access to both your tailnet and WireGuard concurrently on your mobile device, which doesn't support multiple VPNs
+- you can temporarily share access to your WireGuard tunnel with other people using Tailscale, without having to share any keys
-- you can have a host that is connected to both tailnet and WireGuard hosts, and serving both sides equally
+- you can have a server that is connected to both tailnet and WireGuard hosts, and serving both sides equally
 - you can create a WireGuard server that allows devices that don't support Tailscale to connect to the tailnet, including using tailnet exit nodes